 Additionally, theological disciplines Kavanagh considers as secondary to liturgy have shaped our liturgy by helping assess the congruence of liturgical practices with our understanding of faith.
 Liturgy also must respond to changing historical and cultural contexts where a community's understanding of its faith may not align with its public expression of faith.
-Other theological disciplines are required in these discourses.7
+Other theological disciplines are required in these discourses.8

 In addition to liturgical events, there are other ways in which the people of God can come to know God's revealing presence.
-Michael Aune cites Paul Marshall who points out that primary theological moments occur outside of participation in liturgy and that theology happens when an individual or group confront the claims of the Gospel.
-One example comes from Schillebeeckx: Some people (Jews and Gentiles) encountered Jesus and stayed with him.
-If there is a primary Christian theological event this encounter with Jesus would be it.
+Michael Aune cites Paul Marshall, who points out that primary theological moments occur outside of participation in liturgy and that theology happens when an individual or group confront the claims of the Gospel.
+One example comes from Edward Schillebeeckx, who noted that some people (Jews and Gentiles) encountered Jesus and stayed with him.
+If there is a singular primary Christian theological event, this encounter with Jesus would be it.
 Everything that followed this would become elements of what we know as the Church today.
-These elements include the New Testament, liturgical practices, the hierarchical Church, doctrine, etc. From this perspective,
+These elements include the New Testament, liturgical practices, the hierarchical Church, doctrine, among others.
+From this perspective, reflection of all these elements can be thought of as secondary theologies from the primary Jesus event.